-A fixture on both the Montreal and international musical scenes for fifteen years, the Trio Hochelaga has earned a stellar reputation.
+A fixture on both the Montreal and international musical scenes for twenty years, the Trio Hochelaga has earned a stellar reputation.
 The ensemble is known for its original programming, deft ensemble work and the poignant intensity of its performances.
 Its broad repertoire, which ranges from the classical period to today, shows a strong interest in bringing to light little-known and neglected musical treasures.
 Trio Hochelaga was founded in 2000 by violinist Anne Robert.
 Each of the group’s performances is an opportunity to discover music in all of its fervour, poetry and diversity.

 The Trio’s extensive discography has won acclaim from the international press for its high level of musicality.
 Among the ensemble’s notable recordings are the Guillaume Lekeu Trio and Quartet, a three-CD set of Théodore Dubois’s complete chamber music for piano and strings, Ernest Alder’s opera piano trio transcriptions and the Gabriel Pierné and Gabriel Fauré trios, which earned the Trio Hochelaga a “Choc” prize – the highest accolade from the French magazine Le Monde de la Musique.